 FAB FOUR BRICKS

 An unusual thing to collect – bricks.
 You know the old saying, “If walls could talk.”

-The Beatles may have been the first to be the subject of pop culture collectible bricks in 1983 with the marketing of the bricks which formed the famous Cavern Club in Liverpool where The Beatles performed 294 times in the early 1960’s.
+The Beatles may have been the first to be the subject of pop culture collectible bricks in 1983 with the marketing of the bricks which formed the famous Cavern Club in Liverpool where The Beatles performed almost 300 times from 1961-1963.
 The club was destroyed in order to build a parking lot, and 5,000 bricks were salvaged and sold.

-The other brick is from John Lennon’s home in Liverpool called “Mendips.”
+Another brick is from John Lennon’s home, 251 Menlove Avenue, Liverpool (called “Mendips).”
 He lived there from 1945 until 1963 when The Beatles moved to London to begin their recording career.
-Only 150 bricks were salvaged from a remodeling job in the house.
-It is now owned by the National Trust and is a museum and protected building.
+Only 150 bricks were salvaged from the removal of part of an interior wall for a film project.
+The house is now owned by the National Trust as a museum and protected building.
 There will never be any more souvenirs like this from John Lennon’s house.

 More to come …